jkarenko/hello-cdk/README.md

 This repository contains two versions of the **Hello CDK Stack**, designed for different networking configurations and use cases.

+There's also a GCP Cloud Run + Terraform version for the same Go service: [hello-terraform](https://github.com/jkarenko/hello-terraform)

 ## The Stack

 The **Hello CDK Stack** is a simple AWS Cloud Development Kit (CDK) stack that deploys a Go microservice using AWS Fargate and an Application Load Balancer (ALB).
 The microservice responds to HTTP requests at the `/hello` endpoint with a greeting message, or a personalized message if a `name` query parameter is provided (e.g., `/hello?name=Tim%20the%20Enchanter`).